Dr. Rose Recommends for Healthy & Safe Travel

 Japanese encephalitis (JE) is a mosquito-transmitted viral illness and the number one cause of brain infection (encephalitis) in Asia and the Western Pacific.
 More than 50,000 of cases of JE are reported annually from Southeast Asia, India, China, Japan, and Korea.

-Japanese encephalitis (encephalitis = inflammation of the brain) occurs in rural- agricultural areas throughout Asia.
+Japanese encephalitis (encephalitis = inflammation of the brain) occurs primarily in rural- agricultural areas throughout Asia.
+Cases of JE have also been reported from urban areas.
 In temperate regions such as the People’s Republic of China, Japan, and Korea, JE transmission is highest from April to September.
 In northern India and Nepal, peak transmission is from June to November.
 In the tropical regions of Asia and Oceania, JE occurs year round.

 Nausea, vomiting, headache, and fever are the most frequent symptoms.
 A severe attack may cause seizures, paralysis, confusion, coma, and death.
-Fortunately, most JE infections are asymptomatic—only 1 in 250 individuals who are infected becomes sick.
+Fortunately, most JE infections are asymptomatic—it is estimated that only 1 in 100 healthy individuals who are infected becomes sick.
+The incidence in elderly or immune-compromised travelers, however, maybe as high as 1 in 25.
 Unfortunately, if one does develop symptoms, the resulting illness can be severe, with death occurring in up to 25% of patients, and permanent neurologic damage in about 30%.

 There is no drug treatment for JE.
 Good nursing care is essential in severe cases.